Publications

 * = graduate student led publications ** =undergraduate student led publication

-10) Wagner, N., Marcantel, M., and Hayes, M. Monitoring the Surface Water Nutrient and Dissolved Oxygen Dispersion of Crawfish Ponds using an Uncrewed Surface Vessel (USV).
-DRAFT
+16) Wagner, N., Marcantel, M., and Hayes, M. Monitoring the Dissolved Oxygen Dispersion and Surface Water Nutrient in Crawfish Ponds using an Uncrewed Surface Vessel (USV).
+IN PREPARATION

 3) Hayes, M, Sapkota, Y, White, J., Cook, R, Investigating the impact of in situ soil carbon degradation through porewater spectroscopic analysis on marsh edge erosion.
 Chemosphere 2021.
 268 (129266) doi.org/10.1016/j.chemosphere.2020.129266